Man, young boy shot at New Jersey high school football game

 A statement from the Camden City School District said no Camden High School students “were injured or otherwise harmed.”

-Pleasantville is about seven miles west of Atlantic City.
+Pleasantville is about seven miles (11 kilometers) west of Atlantic City.
 Its high school team won its first division title in 43 years this season, and the stands were packed.

+Videos obtained by The Associated Press show people hitting the ground, running from the bleachers and jumping over chain-link fences as gunfire sounds.
+At least six gunshots are audible in a video from Jersey Sports Zone, which also shows players stop mid-play, look at the stands and then turn and run.

+“I heard the gunshots,” Pleasantville football player Ernest Howard, 17, said in a Twitter clip posted by a Philadelphia Inquirer reporter.
+“We started all running for this fence and tried to run inside the gym.”

 In a press conference, Tyner referenced a Thursday shooting at a Southern California high school, where a 16-year-old boy killed two students and wounded three others.
 The shooter died Friday.

-Note: This story has been corrected to report the name of the 17-year-old football player quoted is Ernest Howard, not Ernest Holland; that Pleasantville is west of Atlantic City, not southeast and that a witness’ first name is spelled Jonathan, not Johnathan.